 Click on the linked documentation for detailed descriptions of each property.

 XFDF is an XML-like standard from Adobe for encoding annotations and forms (see this XFDF overview).
-It is compatible with Adobe Acrobat and several other third-party frameworks.
+It’s compatible with Adobe Acrobat and several other third-party frameworks.

 PSPDFKit for Windows now supports both reading and writing XFDF.
-Read more in the guide here.
+Read more in the XFDF support guide.

 A data provider allows you to define how to read and write data, giving you the freedom to store your data in the exact way you need it — for example, loading PDF documents from arbitrary sources like cloud hosts, device RAM, content providers, and others.
 This is especially helpful if you want to support your own encryption or compression scheme.